vonhraban/docs-1/pages/proxy.md

 micro proxy
 ```

-The go-micro server address is dynamic but can be configured as follows.
+The server address is dynamic but can be configured as follows.

 ```
-micro proxy
+MICRO_SERVER_ADDRESS=localhost:9090 micro proxy
 ```

 ## Proxy Services